taradevio/Mini-Project-HTML-CSS/README.md

-# Mini-Projects-HTML-CSS
+# Mini-Project-Pushkin
-These projects are implementations of my current learning.
+I have just stepped into HTML and CSS on FreeCodeCamp.
+This is my implementation of the current course.
+Only HTML and simple CSS.